Frequently Asked Questions About the Advanced Leadership Initiative

 While the A.L.
 Fellowship is largely a self-guided journey of inquiry and discovery, Fellows participate in a unique core curriculum.
 The A.L.
 Fellowship is designed to provide each Fellow with the opportunity to customize their year as they advance a social impact project.

 - Is there a course or courses that all Fellows will be required to take?

-There is a curriculum especially designed for Advanced Leadership Fellows consisting of an Introduction to Harvard, structured Think Tanks, a Global Conference or Field Immersion experience, and the Spring Semester Core Course.
+There is a curriculum especially designed for Advanced Leadership Fellows consisting of an Introduction to Harvard, Think Tanks, a Global Conference or Field Immersion experience, and the Spring Semester Core Course.

-- Can I audit for one semester?
+- Can I audit classes?

 - How many days per week am I expected to be in residence at Harvard?

 To fully benefit from the program and contribute to their cohort, Fellows are required to be in residence at least 3 days a week during the first semester (from late January through mid-May).

 - Will Advanced Leadership Partners have the same access to program activities?

 Partners are invited to attend all Advanced Leadership Initiative sponsored events such as organized dinners, Think Tanks, and the Core Course.
 Advanced Leadership Partners may also audit an available course, with the instructor's permission.
 Advanced Leadership Partners do not present a project, however, many have collaborated with their accompanying A.L.
 Fellow in advancing his or her work.